 June – The Future of Food

-Highlighting youth development including RHS and end of school year, with focus on skills and innovation
+Highlighting youth development including RHS and end of the school year, with a focus on skills and innovation

 July – Summer Berries & Fruits

 Particular promotion of berries and Pick Your Own